Disability in horror films

+Physical disabilities

 Tod Browning's Freaks (1932) has been highlighted as a notable example of a horror film for prominently depicting disability, and has received diverse commentary for its depiction of the community, with some labelling it as portraying disability sympathetic and anti-eugenicist and others criticising it for being exploitative.
 As of 2020, it remains one of few American films to feature a predominantly disabled cast.
 Independent film Deafula (1975) is notable for being entirely in sign language.
-Jason Voorhees from the Friday the 13th series and Leatherface from The Texas Chain Saw Massacre are both violent killers with disabilities, that have been described as depicting disability as fearful or taboo.
-In the 21st century, some commentators noted a trend of horror films depicted deafness, including A Quiet Place and The Unholy.
-Lupita Nyong'o's performance in 2019 film Us was criticised by disability rights groups for being inspired by symptoms of spasmodic dysphonia.
+Jason Voorhees from the Friday the 13th series and Leatherface from The Texas Chain Saw Massacre are both violent killers with disabilities that have been described as depicting disability as fearful or taboo.
+In the 21st century, some commentators noted a trend of horror films depicting deafness in a perceivedly fetishistic manner, including A Quiet Place and The Unholy.
+Lupita Nyong'o's performance in the 2019 film Us was criticized by disability rights groups for being inspired by symptoms of spasmodic dysphonia.

+Mental disabilities

+The film Split has been criticised for its portrayal of dissociative identity disorder.
+In particular, it was criticised for stigmatizing the disorder, and potentially causing harm to those that live with it.
+In an open letter to M. Night Shyamalan, disability activists wrote that "Split represents yet another gross parody of us based on fear, ignorance, and sensationalism, only much worse."

+The 2016 American horror film Spring Break Zombie Massacre was created by Sam Suchman and Mattie Zufelt, best friends with Down syndrome, who also starred in the film.
+The movie was widely praised as refreshing for having neurodivergent minds in charge of the creative process.
+It was also celebrated for featuring protagonists with Down syndrome whose disability was not the main focus of the film.